Rabbis and Communism

 Ha-Peles 2 (1902): 49ff.

 R. Samuel Landau and the Hatam Sofer opposed this approach and believed that that all should be included in the lottery when the community was required to meet a draft quota.
+(The one exception to this statement is that the Hatam Sofer states that Torah students must be exempted.)
 See Judith Bleich, “Military Service: Ambivalence and Contradictions,” in Lawrence Schiffman and Joel Wolowelsky, eds., War and Peace in the Jewish Tradition (New York, 2007), 423 (called to my attention by Menachem Butler).

 Israel Zinberg, A History of Jewish Literature, vol. 6, pp. 218-219.